What Is Black Wisdom Tooth and Why Is It Happening?

 6. Genetics: In some cases, genetics may play a role in tooth discoloration.
 Some people are born with teeth that are naturally darker in color, which may include the wisdom teeth.

-As mentioned, it is important that you identify the root cause of the black wisdom teeth immediately and receive the appropriate treatment.
+It is important that you identify the root cause of the black wisdom teeth immediately and receive the appropriate treatment.
+Consult a dentist immediately as they are able to diagnose the underlying cause and recommend the appropriate treatment plans.

 What Happens if Black Wisdom Tooth is Left Untreated?